khmkii/battleships/README.md

-# battleships
+# Battleships

-# Python Web Development Techdegree Project 2
+A two player terminal based version of the game Battleships

-# A two player terminal game of battleships
+Completed as part of a Python Techdegree